MicrosoftDocs/sql-docs/docs/advanced-analytics/concepts/extensibility-framework.md

 | RLauncher.dll for the R language | SQL Server 2016, SQL Server 2017 |
 | Pythonlauncher.dll for Python 3.5 | SQL Server 2017 |

 The [!INCLUDE[rsql_launchpad_md](../../includes/rsql-launchpad-md.md)] service runs under its own user account.
+If you change the account that runs Launchpad, be sure to do so using SQL Server Configuration Manager, to ensure that changes are written to related files.

 To execute tasks in a specific supported language, the Launchpad gets a secured worker account from the pool, and starts a satellite process to manage the external runtime.
 Each satellite process inherits the user account of the Launchpad and uses that worker account for the duration of script execution.
 If script uses parallel processes, they are created under the same, single worker account.

-> [!NOTE]
-> If you change the account that runs Launchpad, be sure to do so using SQL Server Configuration Manager, to ensure that changes are written to related files.

 ## BxlServer and SQL Satellite